ithacaxyz/relay/README.md

 To run the relay, you can either use Docker or run the binary directly.

-1. Deploy the [delegation and entrypoint contracts](https://github.com/ithacaxyz/account) on the destination chain.
+1. Deploy the [delegation and orchestrator contracts](https://github.com/ithacaxyz/account) on the destination chain.
 1. Deploy or identify at least one token to accept as fee token(s).
 1. Generate two private keys, one for transaction signing, and one for quote signing.
 You can do this with `cast wallet new`.